Colonialism in the Central African Republic: Goals of France

 Although France displayed limited interest in the Oubangui-Chari region, the colony was seen as a capital producing region.
 However, the primary goal of France within Africa was to compete effectively with other regional economies.
 Even the then-capital, Bangui, was initially founded as a trading outpost “to counterbalance the post the Belgians had established across the river at Zongo”.

 In Making Sense of Africa, historians Tatiana Crayannis and Louisa Lombard explain how France utilized Oubangui-Chari within their economic system.
 Having centralized political power and economic enterprises around the novel French Equatorial administration within Brazzaville, France relegated the Oubangui-Chari region into an extremely inefficient economy.
-Unlike other African colonies, companies operating within the region “represented barely 1 per cent of the overall capital invested in the French empire, and only 0.1 per cent of the total French foreign investment in 1905”.
+Unlike other African colonies, companies operating within the region “represented barely 1 [percent] of the overall capital invested in the French empire, and only 0.1 per cent of the total French foreign investment in 1905”.
 Furthermore, the government treated the region as a “cul-de-sac” meaning that money would flow into the equatorial region, circle around to the coast in the forms of natural resources and goods, and head back to France.

 Altogether, the actions of the French government within the Oubangui-Chari throughout the early 20th century exemplify the lack of local and practical knowledge held by the French at the time.
 This essence of applicable knowledge, also known as metis, is central to James C. Scott’s Seeing like a State.
 In it, Scott explains how the ability for a state to successfully interact with a colony must be through the benevolent transfer and dissemination of information between parties.
 Utilizing Scott’s “seamanship” model as a template, the French government should have realized that their political and economic composition did not relate to the rural and agricultural communities of the Oubangui-Chari.
 Instead of collaborative work, however, the French government focused on scientific colonialism, eugenics, and capitalist economics to justify viewing African communities as inferior Europeans; her 2016 work, Africa as a Living Laboratory: Empire, Development and the Problem of Scientific Knowledge, 1870-1950, scholar Helen Tilley scrutinizes how the French state, overall, applied archaic and racially biased studies in their African colonies.